amartinm7/parcel-tracker-challenge/README.md

 ```bash
 java -jar -Dspring.profiles.active=dev build/libs/parcel-tracker-rest-service-0.1.0.jar
 ```
-you can specify the profile using the -Dspring.profiles.active parameter.
+You can specify the profile using the -Dspring.profiles.active parameter.
 If you don't specify any, by default is 'dev' in our case.
+If you have installed another Java higher version different than 8, you have to specify the the -source and -target command flags as the 8 version.

 ## ![docker](./_media/icons/docker.png) Dockerize the app
 From the project root folder exec the commands to create a docker image and run it: